-HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome (FY2016) Benchmark Achieved? and/or neighborhood of opportunity as a result of the activity (increase).
-Households able to move to a better unit and/or neighborhood of opportunity prior to implementation of the activity (number).
-This number may be zero. neighborhood of opportunity after implementation of the move to a better unit and/or neighborhood of Whether the outcome meets or exceeds the benchmark.
+HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome (FY2017) Benchmark Achieved? and/or neighborhood of opportunity as a result of neighborhood of opportunity prior to implementation of the opportunity after implementation of the move to a better unit and/or neighborhood of Whether the outcome meets or exceeds the benchmark.
 Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 0 (rent reform activities are not designed to move families into neighborhoods of opportunity as an intended outcome) To be provided in the Annual FY2018 MTW Report (initial triennilal recertification cycle not complete) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle
+0 0 (rent reform activities are not designed to move families into neighborhoods of opportunity as an intended outcome) To be provided in the Annual FY2018 MTW Report (initial triennial recertification cycle not complete) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle